wlongdong/wlongdong.github.io/_pages/about.md

 My research interests lie in **SLAM(both visual and LiDAR-based)**, **learning-based 3D registration** and **place recognition** for autonomous vehicles and mobile robots.
 I am very passionate about both research and engineering and willing to collaborate with others.

-As a robotics enthusiast, when I turned 18 in 2016, I joined the school's robotics team and will continue to work in this field in the future.
- I believe that I can make robots perceptiver and **robots can make the world better**.
+As a robot enthusiast, from 2016 to the far future, I will always be committed to the research of robot localization and perception.

 Education
 ======
 * M.S.
-Control Engineering, Shanghai Jiao Tong University, 2019 - 2022 (Expected)
+Control Engineering, Shanghai Jiao Tong University, 2019 - 2022
   * Department of Automation, School of Electronics, Information and Electrical Engineering

 * B.S.
 Automation, Northeastern University(China), 2015 - 2019